 The park’s wide range of different attractions suit the needs of every individual, from its substantial zoo, a lake, sculptures, a museum and a massive fountain designed by Josep Fontsere.
 This park is also considered to be quite optimal for sports such as boating in the lake or cycling as well as jogging for those of you who entice for a healthy lifestyle.
 Both the bikes and the boats are available for hire.

-The Zoo is considered to be the main attraction of Park Ciutadella.
+The Zoo considered being the main attraction of Park Ciutadella.
 Over 7.500 animals representing four hundred different species can be found in this zoo which occupies about thirteen hectares of the park.
-Some of the most famous animals of the zoo include Gorillas, orangutans, dolphins, cheetahs, wolves, snow leopards, crocodile, and alligators.
+In addition, some of the most famous animals of the zoo include Gorillas, orangutans, dolphins, cheetahs, wolves, snow leopards, crocodile, and alligators.
 This was also home to the famous Albino Gorilla Snowflake which attracted many tourists and locals.
 Unfortunately, this star attraction died in 2003.

 Apart from the usual visits, a different type of guided tours and other activities are offered like over 20 different types of diverse workshops, field trips for children, excursions, personal training and educational courses and subjects in zoology for adults.

 Many visitors characterize the lake to be quite romantic for enjoyable evening walks.
-The location visitors view this as a rather convivial place where turtles are found on rocks and fishes are visibly seen swimming around in the water.
-Right next to the lake the thickest and the most beauteous vegetation can be spotted from the green areas of Barcelona.
+The location visitors view this as a rather convivial place where you will find turtles on rocks; fishes are visibly swimming around in the water.
+Besides, in the green areas of Barcelona, right next to the lake; you can discover the thickest and the most beauteous vegetation.
 There is also a somewhat famous tree that separates from other trees because of its significant form and beautiful proliferation of bananas.

 At the northern side of the park lies the famous monumental Cascada, designed by Josep Fontseré in 1875 and inaugurated in 1881.
 The world-renowned Catalan architect Antoni Gaudí, then at the beginning stages of his career, collaborated to its conception.
-The design of this Cascada was inspired and based on the Trevi fountain in Rome.
+In addition, the design of this Casada based on the Trevi fountain in Rome.
 On each side, two stairs that look like enormous pincers of gigantic crabs provide access to a small podium located in the center of the monument.
-There, a sculpture (designed by Venanci Vallmitjana) represents the Birth of Venus, standing on an open clam was placed.
+Moreover, there, a sculpture (designed by Venanci Vallmitjana) represents the Birth of Venus, standing on an open clam was placed.
 This monument is decorated with various other sculptures designed by Catalan artists.

 The Natural History Museum of Barcelona, who manages the new botanical gardens and the Museu Blau at Forum Building, displays collections also at Ciutadella Park in Martorell Museum and in the Laboratory of Nature.
-The Laboratory of Nature is housed in the Castle dels Tres Dragons, a worth seeing the building constructed mainly with red bricks.
-The Martorell Museum, on the other hand, takes an interesting angle at natural history by telling the history of natural history itself.
+The Laboratory of Nature is housed in the Castle dels Tres Dragons.
+It is also worth seeing the building constructed mainly with red bricks.
+The Martorell Museum, on the other hand, takes an interesting angle on natural history by telling the history of natural history itself.
 It is housed in a neoclassical building, quite unusual for Barcelona.

 - Address: Passeig de Picasso 21, 080033 Barcelona, Spain